Abstract

 was now substantially at the end.
 The ‘Great Idea’ was another one of the

 victims, at least for one more century.
-Under the terms of the new treaty of
+Under the terms of the new treaty of Lausanne, signed in June 1923, Turkey

 kept Eastern Thrace, Constantinople, Bosporus (today’s European Turkey) and the

-strategic Greek populated islands of Imvros and Tenedos that had been given to
+strategic Greek populated islands of Imvros and Tenedos that had been given to Greece under

 the Treaty of Serves.
+Greece’s

-borders with
+borders with Turkey were

-(unfairly for
+(unfairly for Greece)

 confirmed.
 Most importantly, the treaty provided for the massive population